About St. Mark's

 To receive communion, kneel or stand at the altar rail and hold out your hands, palms up, one hand over the other.
 The bread will be placed in your hand.
 After receiving and eating the bread, you may also receive and drink the wine.
 Please grasp the bottom of the cup with one hand to guide it to your lips.
 Or you may dip your bread into the cup before you eat it.
 If you would rather not drink wine, please cross your arms over your chest after receiving and eating the bread.

 To receive a blessing rather than communion, please kneel or stand at the altar rail and cross your arms over your chest.
-Anyone who is not baptized but wants to join the community experience of Baptism can participate in this way.
-But you are also free to stay seated during the time of communion.
+Anyone who is not baptized but wants to join the community experience of Eucharist can participate in this way.
+You are also free to stay seated during the time of communion.